portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 - **Current notices**: List of alerts and notices that are active for a certain port.
   - Request parameters: port name, port UN/LOCODE.
-  - Data included in the response: tbd.
+  - Data included in the response: list of notices, including their subject and their content.
   - [catalog](catalog/catalog-Notices.md)
 - **Port notices subscription**: Subscription to receive the notices published by a certain port.
   - Request parameters: port name, port UN/LOCODE, email.